Series: Free Organic Gardening Course

 Take any combination of herbaceous plants, put them in a container, fill with water, and cover with a fairly air-tight lid.

-Leave it for a few days to a couple of weeks, and you have a herbal tea.
+Leave it for a few days to a couple of weeks or months, and you have a herbal tea.

 This will be most effective with plants that are nutrient accumulators, like comfrey, yarrow, or stinging nettle, but all plants contain nutrients.